TronClassic-TRXC/tokenbase/.github/ISSUE_TEMPLATE/add-a-new-token.md

 ---
-name: Add a New Token
-TRONCLASSIC
+name: TRONCLASSIC
-about: Request addition of a new token to tokenbase ERC20 ETHEREUM BASE
+about: ERC20 ETHEREUM BASE
 ---

 <!-- This is a request to add a new token to tokenbase.
 You must follow the template below to request token addition.